ulyngs/open-source-no-distractions-for-youtube/readme.md

 > - [Source Code](https://github.com/ulyngs/mindshield-open-source)

 # Donate
-To support development of this extension, please click the 'Sponsor' button, or sign up for a Reduce Digital Distraction Workshop at [redd-project.org](https://redd-project.org)
+To support development of this extension, please click the 'Sponsor' button.